City of London – The epicentre of the global crime scene

 For over a hundred years the Labour party tried in vain to abolish the City of London and its accompanying financial corruption.
 In 1917, Labour’s new rising star Herbert Morrison, the grandfather of Peter Mandelson made a stand and failed, calling it the “devilry of modern finance.”
 And although attempt after attempt was made throughout the following decades, it was Margaret Thatcher who succeeded by abolishing its opponent, the Greater London Council in 1986.

-The City effectively now stands as money launderer of the world, the capital of global crime.
+The City effectively now stands as money launderer of the world, described now as the capital of the global crime scene.
 It is the heart and engine of the offshore haven, with Jersey, Guernsey and the Isle of Man its european collection centres, the caribbean and others hoovering up billions of American dollars from all over the globe.
 Whilst there are good and legal reasons for offshore accounts, it has a dark and shadowy client list; terrorists, drug barons, arms dealers, despots, dictators, shady politicians, corporations and companies, millionaires and billionaires – most with something to hide.

-The Independent newspaper reported last July that The City of London is the money-laundering centre of the world’s drug trade, according to an internationally acclaimed crime expert.
+The Independent newspaper reported in July 2015 that The City of London is the money-laundering centre of the world’s drug trade, according to an internationally acclaimed crime expert.
 Another expert in Mafia criminology has come forward and stated the UK is now the most corrupt country in the world and firmly pins the blame on The City of London.
-In addition, every notable financial expert now agrees that due to incredibly lax financial laws facilitated by the British government, the London property market is built largely on the laundered money of crime from all over the world involving hidden tax havens, most of which are British.
+In addition, every notable financial expert now agrees that due to incredibly lax financial laws facilitated by the British government, the London property market is heavily influenced by laundered money from all over the world involving hidden tax havens, most of which are British.